ceph/ceph/doc/man/8/rbd.rst

 :command:`clone` [*parent-snapname*] [*image-name*]
   Will create a clone (copy-on-write child) of the parent snapshot.
   Size and object order will be identical to parent image unless specified.
+  The parent snapshot must be protected (see `rbd snap protect`).

+:command:`flatten` [*image-name*]
+  If image is a clone, copy all shared blocks from the parent snapshot and make the child independent of the parent, severing the link between parent snap and child.
+The parent snapshot can be unprotected and deleted if it has no further dependent clones.

 :command:`resize` [*image-name*]
   Resizes rbd image.
 The size parameter also needs to be specified.